Let's Go Live! (Or Not)

 Step 1Tone

 To get a sense of the livestream's context and setup, nail down a tone.
-For guidance, define your streaming goals.
+For guidance, define your streaming goals using the following questions:

-• What is the value you provide to your stakeholders?
+• What is the value you provide to your audience?

 • What does a successful livestream mean for you?